-On May 23, the founder of the largest opposition telegram channel of Belarus NEXTA, journalist Roman Pratasevich, was detained in Minsk.
-The plane with Roman Protasevich on board flew from Athens to Vilnius.
+On May 23, the founder of the largest opposition telegram channel of Belarus NEXTA, journalist Raman Pratasevich, was detained in Minsk.
+The plane with Raman Pratasevich on board flew from Athens to Vilnius.
 Suddenly, the plane gave a distress signal, changed course, and made an emergency landing at the Minsk National Airport.
 The emergency landing was caused by a mining signal.

-President of Belarus Alexander Lukashenko claimed that Roman Protasevich, the founder of the NEXTA Telegram channel detained in Minsk, allegedly took part in the war in Donbas.
+President of Belarus Alexander Lukashenko claimed that Raman Pratasevich, the founder of the NEXTA Telegram channel detained in Minsk, allegedly took part in the war in Donbas.

 In Belarus, the journalist was served charges.
 He was put on the international wanted and list and he was included on the list of people involved in the terrorist activity.
 Earlier, the Belarusian activities filed the request to Poland on his extradition.